Concussion-Research-Project/Applied-Project-and-Minor-Dissertation/README.md

 **Store** - The data from both tests are stored in separate databases.
 The baseline data could be taken and stored weeks or months before a concussive injury occurs.

 **Report** - As this application should be operated by a party other than the ’patient’, it should provide visual feedback of the results of the assessment.
-This can be achieved through the use of a GUI.
+This is achieved through the use of a GUI.

 ### Screenshot
 ![RoadMap](https://github.com/DarraghLally/README_Template/blob/main/images/objectivesupdated.png?raw=true)